open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ## 12.1 The theme of a Dash app

-There are many different ways you can change the layout and add themes of your Plotly Dash app.
+You can change the layout and add themes of your Plotly Dash app in many different ways you can .
 In this chapter you will learn how to set a theme with `external_stylesheets=[dbc.themes.<theme>]` where `'<theme>'` can by one of:

 - `bootstrap`
 - `cosmo`